AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_chatroom_unity.md

 All chat room members can call `LeaveRoom` to leave the specified chat room.
 Once a member leaves the chat room, all the other chat room members receive the `OnMemberExitedFromRoom` callback.

-**Note**: Different from the chat group owner, the chat room owner can leave a chat room.
+**Note**: Unlike chat group owners (who cannot leave their groups), a chat room owner can leave a chat room.
 After re-entering the chat room, this user remains the chat room owner.

 The following code sample shows how to leave a chat room: